-The World Organization of the Scout Movement (WOSM) is an independent, worldwide, non-profit and non-partisan organisation which serves the Scout Movement.
-Its purpose is to promote unity and the understanding of Scouting's purpose and principles, while facilitating its expansion and development.
-The organs of the World Organization are the World Scout Conference,
+The purpose of WOSM is to promote unity and the understanding of Scouting's purpose and principles while facilitating its expansion and development.
+The organs of WOSM are the World Scout Conference,

-For more information, see the following:
+For more information, read the following:

 The Constitution of WOSM, which governs the operation of WOSM in a kindred spirit of world cooperation and friendship